notatallshaw/fall_guys_ping_estimate/README.md

 ### Warning - Installing in a conda environment

-If you are installing in a conda environmnet (Anaconda / Miniconda / Miniforge / Mambaforge) you must first install pywin32 for it to be compatible with the conda environment.
-I reccomend first running this in your conda environment before runing the above pip install:
+If you are installing in a conda environmnet (Anaconda / Miniconda / Miniforge / Mambaforge) you must first install pywin32 using conda instead of pip.
+I sugest running this in your conda environment before runing the above pip install:

 ```
 conda install pywin32 psutil